What is Straight … to Treatment?

 Are other services available?

-Yes, Oaks, Solstice and Garden State understand that loved ones such as family members or friends also need support during this difficult time.
+Yes, the treatment providers understand that loved ones such as family members or friends also need support during this difficult time.
 They will be there to listen, help understand the process and provide support resources.

 When are services provided?